 - Be careful with top-ups: Finish one glass before a top-up to maintain control over how much you’re drinking.

-Don’t go to the party hungry
+Don’t go to the celebration hungry

 Keep active